MingtianTan/B-spline_demo/README.md

 # B-spline_demo
 ## introduction
-This project aims to help learning about B-spline Math, LBFGS optimizer using, writing cost function in evaluate() function Whole program is built via ros2 rclcpp package
+This project aims to help learning about B-spline Math, LBFGS optimizer, and writing the cost function in the evaluate() function
+The whole program is built via the ros2 rclcpp package
-Made by Teemty during intership @Fastlab and thanks HolyQwQ for instructions.
+Made by Teemty during intership @Fastlab, and thanks HolyQwQ for instructions.

 ## code structure
 B-spline_demo/